newsuk/times-components/packages/depend/README.md

 ### majority

-use the version the is used by the majority of packages in your repo
+use the version that is used by the majority of packages in your repo

 ### majorityConservative